 The Red Cross said 24 people died in the attack; however, the Kivu Security Tracker, which monitors violence in the region, claimed the death toll was at least 27.

-On 27 May another Red Cross representative said that soldiers in neighbouring Ituri province had found 17 decapitated bodies, also believed to be victims of the ADF.
+On May 27 another Red Cross representative said that soldiers in neighboring Ituri province had found 17 decapitated bodies, also believed to be victims of the ADF.

 In April 2022 a church leader in Uganda, which borders the DRC, warned that ADF militants are “mercilessly killing Christians”.
 He added that many people are fleeing the north-eastern DRC and seeking refuge in western Uganda.